mposolda/misc/stocker/README.md

 P1

+- Figure S&P 500 and implement in RateOfReturnsManager (See TODO)

-- Comparison RateOfReturns for Berkshire, S&P 500, MSCI stocks and RI?
+- Comparison RateOfReturns for MSCI stocks and RI?

 - Display "Average purchase price" in the Transactions view in the first table.